Certificate or Diploma in Trauma Therapy

 9-10 Portland Place

-This is north of Oxford Circus tube near the Langham Hotel and the BBC TV centre.
+This training centre is just north of Oxford Circus tube near the Langham Hotel and the BBC TV centre.